csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - gams - assume model form is additive combination of some funcs, then solve via GD
   - however, if we don't know the form of the model we must generate it
 - [Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Black Box Simulators](https://arxiv.org/abs/2002.01080)
+- [Model Learning with Personalized Interpretability Estimation (ML-PIE)](https://arxiv.org/abs/2104.06060) - use human feedback in the loop to decide which symbolic functions are most interpretable

 ## example-based = case-based (e.g. prototypes, nearest neighbor)